keviinvh/HoK_Tableau/README.md

 ![Other Video Game Sales](Photos/vgsales/odashboard.png)

+I have the dashboards color-coded to prevent human error.
+When looking at the data, I would not want a client to forget which sheet they are on and interpret the data for the wrong location.

 All of these dashboards are interactive, click on the link in the title to check it out!